T32 ITOS Program Components

 Mentoring

-Formal mentoring teams will be established for each ITOS Fellow, composed of a primary mentor from among the ITOS Program Faculty and at least one secondary mentor in a complementary discipline from the primary mentor.
+Formal mentoring teams will be established for each ITOS Fellow, composed of a primary mentor from among the ITOS Program Faculty (PDF) and at least one secondary mentor in a complementary discipline from the primary mentor.
 If the ITOS Fellow strives for a translational endpoint in their research, a senior MUSC Hollings Cancer Center clinician may also be added to the mentoring team.

 The mentoring team will work with the ITOS Fellow to develop and monitor his/her annual individual development plan, which will map out the skills to be learned and milestones to be achieved.
 The primary mentor will be engaged with the ITOS Fellow on a regular basis, weekly if not more frequent, as he/she will be a member of the primary mentor’s laboratory.
 Other members of the mentoring team will be engaged at the individual level at least monthly.